-The Market location remains at 609 Dixie Street and is on Saturday mornings from 9 am until 11 am.
-The summer season begins April 3rd and runs through September.
-This is when we will begin accepting and doubling SNAP/EBT.
-Currently we do not have access to a restroom so please plan accordingly.
-Our summer Market Manager will again be Geana Dennis.
+The Market location remains at 609 Dixie Street and is still on Saturday mornings from 8 am until 11 am.
+The summer season begins April 2nd and runs through September.
+This is when we will begin the SNAP/EBT program.

 Our winter market continues through March from 9 am until 11 am on Saturdays.
-You are welcome to visit or participate with an approved application.
-Wendy Crager is our winter Market Manager.
+You are welcome to visit or participate with an approved 2022 application.

-The weekly vendor fee for a 10’ by 10’ booth will be $20 and all vendors must be able to show proof of carrying personal liability insurance of at least $1 million per occurrence/$2 million aggregate that covers attendance at the farmers market.
-Proof of insurance is required before the Board will consider your application.
+The weekly vendor fee for a 10’ by 10’ booth will again be $20, and all vendors must be able to show proof of carrying personal liability insurance of at least $1 million per occurrence/$2 million aggregate that covers attendance at the farmers market.

-The application for 2021 vendors is now available online for you to fill out and submit along with the $20 application fee.
+The application for 2022 vendors is now available online for you to fill out and submit along with the $20 application fee.
 Our Market executive board considers and votes on all completed applications.
-Applications received promptly will be reviewed by the board in early March.
+Applications received soon will be reviewed by the board in early March.

 For an application to be “complete” the $20 fee must be paid, and any licenses must be submitted.
 That includes Food Sales Establishment License, Cottage Food License, Organic Certificate, Egg Candling License or Mobile Meat License.